ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ## Summary

-In this tutorial we have covered the various ways in which we can use pandas, matplotlib, and a few other Python libraries to start doing data analysis.
+In this tutorial we have covered the various ways in which we can use Pandas, Matplotlib, and a few other Python libraries to start doing data analysis.

 ### Tutorial outcomes: